MTank76/Supply-Chain-Bottleneck-Analysis/README.md

 # 📦 Chainpulse : Supply Chain Bottleneck Analytics

-# 🚀 Business Use Case: Predictive Supply Chain Risk & Bottleneck Analytics
+# 🚀 Business Use Case :
+Predictive Supply Chain Risk & Bottleneck Analytics

 The primary goal of this project is to provide logistics managers and procurement officers with a predictive engine to identify "at-risk" shipments and inventory bottlenecks before they disrupt operations.
-The application quantifies the impact of variables like shipping modes, regional market volatility, and category-specific lead times.
+This project focuses on identifying and analyzing **supply chain bottlenecks** using data-driven insights.
+By comparing actual shipping times against scheduled timelines, this analysis pinpointed delays across different shipping modes, markets, and product categories.
+The goal is to provide actionable intelligence to optimize logistics efficiency and enhance customer satisfaction.

 **Wider Industry Applications:** The logic used in this project can be adapted for several high-value supply chain environments:
 * **Manufacturing (JIT):** Predicting delays in raw material arrivals to prevent production line downtime.